QuentinDuval/quentinduval.github.io/_posts/2022-06-19-perplexity.md

 We call such models auto-regressive.
 These models are elequant for at least two reasons.
 The first one is that we can easily sample from them to produce a sentence (write english, code, cooking recipes, etc).

-The second is their formulation corresponds to a specific decomposition of the joint probability of the sequence, which follows directly from the chain rule of probability, and always holds true:
+The second is that their formulation corresponds to a specific decomposition of the joint probability of the sequence, which follows directly from the chain rule of probability, and always holds true:

 $P(x_1, x_2, ... , x_N) = \prod P(x_i \| x_{i-1}, ..., x_1)$